Victorville

 Desert Landscapes and Route 66 Character

 The climate cooperates too.
 Over 300 sunny days per year means outdoor shooting is almost always possible.
-Summer gets hot — triple digits are common from June through September — but morning and evening sessions in the desert produce content worth the early alarm.
 The light in the High Desert is different from the coast: sharper, more dramatic, with longer golden hours that photographers and content creators love.
-Creators who work with the landscape rather than against it produce some of Southern California's most distinctive visual content.

 Finding High Desert Creators on NearbyOnly